dotchk/dotchk/README.md

 # dotchk

 A high-performance domain availability checker that helps you find the perfect domain name.
-Check thousands of domains per second across 1,440+ TLDs.
+Check thousands of domains per second across 1,080+ public TLDs.

 > **Important**: This tool checks NS (nameserver) records, not WHOIS.
 Domains registered without nameservers may show as "available".
 Always verify with WHOIS before purchasing.